Vortex Pivoting Chute Diverter Offers Long Life Handling Abrasives

 An independent, internal pivoting chute.

-Chute’s wetted parts (ie: material contact areas) are lined with choice of abrasion-resistant metal.
+Diverter’s wetted parts (eg: material contact areas) are lined with choice of abrasion-resistant metal.

-Optional abrasion-resistant liners, installed internally on the Chute’s inlet and outlet legs.
+Optional abrasion-resistant liners, installed internally on the diverter’s inlet and outlet legs.
 The purpose of abrasion-resistant liners is to provide additional durability for the diverter’s internal.
-As a standard, abrasion-resistant liners are constructed from various gauges of steel.
+As a standard, liners are constructed from abrasion-resistant steel.
 In extreme applications, liners may instead be constructed from chromium carbide.

 Dust-tight to atmosphere.